fourdigits/django-anonymous/README.md

 ## Settings for Anonymizer

 Per Anonymizer you can set the select chunk size and update batch size.
+Default it will not anonymize a field that has no value.

 ```python
 from django_anonymous import Anonymizer, Faker, register